 Many South Asian menus are incomplete unless you have some variety of kebabs.
 Kebabs are made from various cooked meats.
 There are so many varieties of kebabs people enjoy.
 They can be prepared with chicken, lamb, beef, turkey or seafood.
 This particular variety of kebabs are called Shami kebabs.
-It is a minced meat patty that just melts in you mouth.
-Usually it’s made with split chickpeas that have to be soaked and need some time to cook with the meat.
+It is a minced meat patty that just melts in your mouth.
+Usually it’s made with split yellow lentils that have to be soaked and need some time to cook with the meat.
 But recently I have been making these with canned chickpeas.
 Now by all means I am not calling this recipe authentic.
 This is just my version of these kebabs.
 By using the canned chickpeas this recipe comes together much faster.
 The cooked ground meat mixture gets processed thru a food processor/meat grinder to give it a very smooth texture.
 So kids love these kebabs because of the texture, it’s not a chewy consistency like a burger.
 These also freeze very well and makes a great protein option for meal prepping.
 You can also follow the same recipe and just add soaked or boiled yellow split peas.

 - 1lb ground beef